-The PowerStation has three serial ports you can use to communicate with external devices.
+The PowerStation has two serial ports, COM1 and COM2, you can use to communicate with external devices.
 These ports support baud rates of up to 115 Kbaud.
-COM2 and COM3 reside on the PowerStation System Support board, while COM1 resides on the CPU board.

-Two of the serial ports, COM1 and COM3, are identical and support the RS-232 communication standard.
-Use a standard DB9 connector for communicating with these ports.
+COM1 supports the RS-232 communication standard.
+Use a standard DB9 connector for communicating with this port.

-The third serial port, COM2, is optically isolated with 500V of isolation to provide noise immunity.
+The other serial port, COM2, is optically isolated with 500V of isolation to provide noise immunity.
 This port supports RS-232C, RS-422, and RS-485 communication standards.
-The communication standard you select depends on the distance between the PowerStation and the controller as well as the communication standards that the controller supports.
-Use a standard DB25 connector for communicating with this port.
+The communication standard you select depends on the distance between the PowerStation and the controller, as well, as the communication standards that the controller supports.
+Use a standard DB9 connector for communicating with this port.